HARSHMISHRA-521/HARSHMISHRA-521/README.md

                          Developed applications using Spring Boot, Node.js, and Express.js.
                          Mastered Java, TypeScript, and React.
                          Gained experience in cloud computing with AWS and implemented best practices in agile methodology, CI/CD, and secure coding.

+- 🖥 Freelancer - Frontend Developer, Remote :
+   -  Product Development : Designed and developed two fully responsive and functional websites for a startup, focusing solely on frontend development using React, HTML5, CSS3, and JavaScript, ensuring optimal user experience and performance.
+   -  Technical Leadership : Managed the entire frontend development lifecycle, from wireframing and UI design to implementation and deployment, resulting in a 30% increase in user engagement for the startup.

 - 🚀👨‍💻 Teaching Assistant at Apna College: Mentoring students in Data Structures and Algorithms, as well as frontend and backend technologies, and fostering a collaborative learning environment.
 - 🛠️ Technical Skills:
    -  Languages: Python, Java, C, JavaScript, TypeScript, PHP